 “Social Media” is the new term in the test for full buzz-word compliance.
 So, should you do it?
 Is it good for your business?

 I’d like to think I was a good news story for social networking.
 Sure, the returns are relatively modest, and I’m not going to retire any time soon, but take a look here to see how Social Media makes me money.

 Behind that post about making extra cash on a photo selling art network site is a bit more of a story.
 I’d have nothing to show for my photo posting if I’d had no strategy going in.
 Publishing that first photo was part of making a concerted effort to slowly open a new service in our business.
 We already had good web presence, solid search rankings, and a good reputation for supplying visual communication.
 The real lesson is to get your electronic media ducks lined up before you start Facebooking, Twittering, or RedBubbling.
 Your website needs to be right, you need to have resources to commit to an active presence, and you need to understand how to be interesting!

-Everything you print – from brochure to poster to simple invoice – should tell your story for you.
+Everything you print – from wine label to brochure, poster to simple invoice – All should tell your story for you.
 It should make a memorable impact, and communicate the essence of your business.
 Why can’t your invoices help make your next sale with the same strength your brochures do?

 Since 1995, we have been delivering high quality design for printed output.
 Our experience with ink and paper gives us insights others might miss.
 We can design printed material for your marketing and sales campaigns, fundraising, or general business activities which make the most of the opportunities you have when you place a physical object in front of your clients or potential customers.
 Here’s just a few example of our work over the years…

 Your corporate identity is the most valuable piece of imagery in your business.
 Every time it’s seen, it should tell people who you are.
 We treat your most valuable visual asset with the respect and attention it deserves.